cnoe-io/idpbuilder/examples/basic/README.md

 This configuration instructs idpbuilder to:

 1. Create a Gitea repository.
-2. Sync the contents of the [manifests](./package1/manifests) directory to the repostiory.
+2. Sync the contents of the [manifests](./package1/manifests) directory to the repository.
 3. Replace the `spec.Source(s).repoURL` field with the Gitea repository URL.

 ### Remote manifests